-On December 10 and 11, 2019, shortly after sundown, look low in the southwest, fairly close to the sunset point on the horizon, not long after the sun goes down – for the the conjunction of the bright planets, Venus and Saturn.
+Bottom line: Around December 9, 10 and 11, 2019, look in the sunset direction – close to the sunset point on the horizon, not long after the sun goes down – for the the conjunction of 2 bright planets, Venus and Saturn.
 You may also spot Jupiter nearby.